willsheppard/prevent-keyless-car-theft/README.md

 - Disable "Passive entry" in the car's menu (Fiesta 2016, Focus 2017 onwards)

+### Volkswagen

+- Lock the car with the key fob
+- then press the little indented area on the door handle
+- keyless entry is now disabled until you unlock the car again (T-roc 7 onwards?)

+or

+- Automatic.
+Key fob goes to sleep after 15 minutes inactivity (T-Cross)

+Note: VW keyless entry feature is called "KESSY"

 ### Mercedes

 - Lock car as usual